C9orf72

 C9orf72 (chromosome 9 open reading frame 72) is a protein which in humans is encoded by the gene C9orf72.

 The human C9orf72 gene is located on the short (p) arm of chromosome 9 open reading frame 72, from base pair 27,546,546 to base pair 27,573,866 (GRCh38).
 Its cytogenetic location is at 9p21.2.

 The protein is found in many regions of the brain, in the cytoplasm of neurons as well as in presynaptic terminals.
-Disease-causing mutations in the gene were first discovered by two independent research teams, led by Rosa Rademakers of Mayo Clinic and Bryan Traynor of the National Institutes of Health, and were first reported in October 2011.
+Disease-causing mutations in the gene were first discovered by two independent research teams, led by Rosa Rademakers of Mayo Clinic and Bryan Traynor of the National Institutes of Health, with their findings published in October 2011.
 The mutations in C9orf72 are significant because it is the first pathogenic mechanism identified to be a genetic link between familial frontotemporal dementia (FTD) and amyotrophic lateral sclerosis (ALS).
-It is the most common mutation identified that is associated with familial FTD and/or ALS.
+It is the most common mutation identified that is associated with familial FTD and/or ALS in Caucasians.